Nadock/verified_commits_check/CONTRIBUTING.md

 def send_to_X(*, author: str, repo: str, commits: List[dict]):
 ```

 1. Implement the required logic to send to the new messenger backend in that function.
-Pull any other required configuration from environment vairables.
+Pull any other required configuration from environment variables.

 1. Add unit tests covering your new messenger to `src/messenger_test.py`.